nodejs/node/WORKING_GROUPS.md

 ### [HTTP](https://github.com/nodejs/http)

 The HTTP working group is chartered for the support and improvement of the HTTP implementation in Node.
-It's responsibilities are:
+Its responsibilities are:

 * Addressing HTTP issues on the Node.js issue tracker.
 * Authoring and editing HTTP documentation within the Node.js project.